-The charts show our workforce divided into four equal-sized groups based on hourly pay rate.
+This table shows our workforce divided into four equal-sized groups based on hourly pay rate.
 Band A includes the lowest-paid 25% of employees (the lower quartile) and band D covers the highest-paid 25% (the upper quartile).

 All employees whose standard hourly rate is within the lower quartile